uabrc/uabrc.github.io/docs/cheaha/slurm/sbatch_usage.md

 ## Common Slurm Terminology

 - Node: A subdivision of the cluster that contains multiple cores.
-  - Login nodes: Controls user access to Cheaha.
-Low count and shared among all users.
+  - Login nodes: Controls researcher access to Cheaha.
+Low count and shared among all researchers.
 DO NOT RUN JOBS ON THE LOGIN NODE
-  - Compute nodes: Dedicated nodes for running user jobs.
+  - Compute nodes: Dedicated nodes for running researcher jobs.
 - Core: A single CPU
 - Partition: A job queue to submit your job to.
 Different partitions have different resource limits and priority.
 - Job: Any single or combination of commands that require computational resources to perform.
 Can be interactive or submitted to the scheduler.
 - Batch jobs: Scripts to submit to the SLURM scheduler.
-Should run with no user input or graphical user interface (GUI).
+Should run with no researcher input or graphical user interface (GUI).
 Replicates commands in an order you would run them on the command line.

 ## Basic Slurm Directives